Augumat/hunting-season/README.md

 # It's Hunting Season!

-A Minecraft data pack that implements a fully functioning hunter(s) VS speedrunner minigame.
+A Minecraft data pack that implements a fully functioning hunter(s) VS speedrunner minigame. (also known as Manhunt)

 ## Installation